mohsenasadi501/DataStructureAlgorithm/README.md

 #### Binary Search Tree

 This is a special type of binary tree called **Binary Search Tree (BST)** because it allows us to quickly look up data in this tree.
-Values of any right node are always greater than left one and have **Logarithmic** time complexity
+Values of any right node are always greater than the left one and have **Logarithmic** time complexity.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarysearchtree.png" alt="binarysearchtree.png" width="393">